 The Best Website for All Information – Train Travel in Italy

-The best website for all general information is The Train Line.
-If you are looking for information for other countries, just use this link and go to their homepage.
+The best website for all general information is Trainline.
+If you are looking for information about other countries, just use this link and go to their homepage.
 Scroll a little downward and you will see a box on the right side “What’s in this Guide?”
 Here you will find excellent information on almost everything you need to know about train travel.

 - The link for Good to Know (FAQs) has more helpful information.

 Update May 2021:

 Here is a video we took at the Lucca train station when we left for a few days to visit Florence.
 We thought we’d show you exactly what the “stamp” or validation looks like on a train ticket.
 Always make sure it prints the time/date or go see the ticket agent.
 The machine could sound like it stamped it, but could possibly be out of ink.